 Individuals have also benefitted in very specific ways:

-- One young boy can now sleep at night if he has a Story Massage at bedtime.
+- One young boy can now sleep at night if he has a massage story at bedtime.
 His parents are very grateful.

 - Another child who is tactile defensive has gradually started to accept touch after being introduced to Story Massage.
 He is now happy to accept touch in other situations too.